SpaceXLaunchBot/SpaceXLaunchBot/README.md

 If you want to receive both types of notification you can use **all**.

 Currently there is no way to update the type and/or mentions you have set for a channel.
-If you need to change these just call `slb remove` and then `slb add` with your new options.
+If you need to change these just call `remove` and then `add` with your new options.

 ## Example Command Usage

-`slb add all @me @elon`
+`add all @me @elon`

-`slb add schedule`
+`add schedule`

-`slb add launch @everyone`
+`add launch @everyone`

 ## New Features